Volume: 2 1/2 to 3 quarts over stock

 - Yukon HD, 6.0L, not hybrid, 6.0L, some models starting in 2008 (2018 and later models may have 10 speed)

-Stock capacity 6L90 pan: Cadillac CTS-V and Camaro ZL1, some vans and trucks with skid plates may need a stock capacity pan, which offers more ground clearance than this deep pan.
-Please see our web page for PML Part Number 11088 if you are interested.
+Stock capacity 6L90 pan: Cadillac CTS-V and Camaro ZL1, some vans and trucks with skid plates may need a pan closer to stock depth.
+See PML 6L90 stock capacity pan, which offers more ground clearance than this deep pan: PML Stock Capacity 6L90 Transmission Pan.

 Richie's Truck & Auto in Hicksville, New York installed this PML pan on Scott's 2500HD.
 Scott let us know that the pan is custom power coated Illusion Cherry and the pan has dropped his temperatures by almost 35 degrees.